fabferri/az-pattern/vpn/s2s-azvpn-active-active-bgp-powershell/README.md

    ms.review=""
    ms.author="fabferri" />

-# Site to site VPN between two Azure VPN Gateways
+# Site to Site VPN between two Azure VPN Gateways in active-active mode with BGP routing
 The article describes a scenario with two vnets, vnet1 and vnet2, connected through site-to-site VPN.
 The network diagram is reported below:

 [![1]][1]